sstringer00100/portfolio/README.md

-# My Data Science Portfolio Using The Minimal Mistakes Theme
+# My Data Science Portfolio Using The minimalmistakes Theme